plminus/wordpress/README_aws.md

 ### (10) create database

-run the database import script on your vm
+run the database create script on your vm

 ```
 cd /srv/scripts/database ;